What is the Difference Between a Market Appraisal and Valuation?

 What is a market appraisal?

-A market appraisal is carried out by an estate agent, usually with a view to marketing and selling the property for you.
-Most estate agents are not surveyors and are giving an opinion of how much the property could be marketed at and then possibly sell for rather than an accurate opinion on market value that could stand up in court.
+A market or property appraisal is carried out by an estate agent, usually with a view to marketing and selling the property for you.
+Most agents are not surveyors and are giving an opinion of how much the property could be marketed at and then possibly sell for rather than an accurate opinion on market value that could stand up in court.

-Although most agents are not chartered surveyors and its important for you to know that not all agents are even qualified – make sure when you ask for an agents opinion, that you select an agent who has both the experience and qualification. e.g. Members of Property Mark NAEA or The Guild of Property Professionals.
+Although most agents are not chartered surveyors and it’s important for you to know that not all agents are even qualified – make sure when you ask for an agent’s opinion, that you select an agent who has both the experience and qualification – e.g. members of Property Mark NAEA or The Guild of Property Professionals.

-The estate agent’s market appraisal will be one part of their pitch to you as a seller, which would also include their suggested marketing strategy, recommended method of sale and any advice on making the property easier to sell – such as decluttering or sprucing up the home.
+The estate agent’s appraisal will be one part of their pitch to you as a seller, which would also include their suggested marketing strategy, recommended method of sale and any advice on making the property easier to sell – such as decluttering or sprucing up the home.

 Estate agents will base the appraisal on their knowledge of the local market, recent sales data and current conditions as well as things about your home that their experience tells them will have buyer appeal – a great garden, close proximity to in-demand schools or good transport links.
 They will also base the appraisal on your aspirations as a seller – whether you’re looking to move quickly, if you’re part of a chain or whether you are happy to wait longer for the right offers.